 Where does disinformation come from exactly and how to spot fake news sites?

 Fake news can come from a variety of sources.
 For instance, “clickbait” websites deliberately publish sensational or exaggerated stories in order to get people to click on them.
 Many of these websites make money by running ads, so they have a financial incentive to publish fake news.

-When it comes to social media, however, one of the biggest actors and organized groups are so-called Russian web brigades.
+When it comes to social media, however, one of the biggest actors and organized groups that spread online disinformation are so-called Russian web brigades.

 The use of social media and online forums by the Russian government has been well documented, and the Russian troll armies are a major part of this.
 These brigades are made up of paid trolls who post comments and links to pro-Russian articles and videos in order to influence public opinion.